lucasimi/tda-mapper-python/README.md

 ```
 ![The mapper graph of the iris dataset](/examples/iris.png)

-## Another Example
+## A Second Example

 In this second example we try to take a look at the shape of the digits dataset.
-This dataset consists of less than 2000 pictures of handwritten digits, represented a dim-64 arrays (8x8 pictures)
+This dataset consists of less than 2000 pictures of handwritten digits, represented as dim-64 arrays (8x8 pictures)

 ```python
 from sklearn.datasets import load_digits